-So, you are done with the Planning Application phase for the development of your property?
+So, you have done with the Planning Application phase for the development of your property?
 If you already have the permission from your local council and now you are looking forward to the next steps.
-After you have planning permission, you need Building Regulation Approval, either from a local authority building control department or Approved Inspector.
+After you have planning permission, you need building regulation approval, either from a local authority building control department or an Approved Inspector.

-Whether you want a new build, an extension or some structural alteration to your property, you will need building regulation approval for that.
-Building Regulations are a set of standards for design, construction and alteration, that has been developed by the UK government and approved by the parliament.
-These regulations include consideration of materials and workmanship requirements, structural matters, fire safety, sound insulation, energy conservation and access to and use of buildings.
+Whether you want a new build, an extension, or some structural alteration to your property, you will need building regulation approval for that.
+Building Regulations are a set of standards for design, construction, and alteration, that has developed by the UK government and approved by the parliament.
+These regulations include consideration of materials and workmanship requirements, structural matters, fire safety, sound insulation, energy conservation, and access to and use of buildings.

 You must be thinking, you already have Planning Permission from your local authority, why do you need Building Regulation?
-Well, planning usually deals with the outer part of the building, for instance, the use of land & buildings, the appearance of buildings, landscaping considerations, highway access and the impact the development will have on the general environment.
-Building regulation, on the other hand, ensures the safety and health of the people living in the building.
+Well, planning usually deals with the outer part of the building, for instance, the use of land & buildings, the appearance of buildings, landscaping considerations, highway access, and the impact the development will have on the general environment.
+Building regulation, but, ensures the safety and health of the people living in the building.
 It also ensures fuel and power and the facilities that people will have inside the building.

-While planning permission may not be needed for some permitted developments, building regulation is needed for most developments that can take place in a property.
+While planning permission may not need some permitted developments, building regulation needs for most developments that can take place in a property.

 While carrying out building work, it is necessary that you know that everything complies with building regulations.
 Most of the building works need building regulation approval.
 The following projects will need building regulation approvals-